Open Images Integration¶

 <image-id>strings.
 Alternatively, you can provide the path to a TXT (newline-separated), JSON, or CSV file containing the list of image IDs to load in either of the first two formats

-include_id: whether to include the Open Images ID of each sample in the loaded labels.
-By default, this is True
+include_id (True): whether to include the Open Images ID of each sample in the loaded labels

-attrsrequirements that you provide (True), or to load all labels for samples that match the requirements (False).
-By default, this is False
+attrsrequirements that you provide (True), or to load all labels for samples that match the requirements (False)

-num_workers: the number of processes to use when downloading individual images
+num_workers (None): the number of processes to use when downloading individual images.
+By default,

 attrsare also specified, first priority will be given to samples that contain all of the specified label types, classes, and/or attributes, followed by samples that contain at least one of the specified labels types or classes.
-The actual number of samples loaded may be less than this maximum value if the dataset does not contain sufficient samples matching your requirements.
-By default, all matching samples are loaded
+The actual number of samples loaded may be less than this maximum value if the dataset does not contain sufficient samples matching your requirements

 Open Images-style evaluation¶